DDtKey/protect-endpoints/rocket-grants/README.md

 <br/>

-Here is an example using the `type` and `secure` attributes.
+Here is an example using the `ty` and `secure` attributes.
 But these are independent features.

 `secure` allows you to include some checks in the macro based on function params.

-`type` allows you to use a custom type for the roles and permissions (then the fairing needs to be configured).
+`ty` allows you to use a custom type for the roles and permissions (then the fairing needs to be configured).
 Take a look at an [enum-role example](../examples/enum-role/src/main.rs)

 ```rust,ignore